 My favorite moment of the whole day was during the second race when one golden retriever broke free from its owner and bolted full speed ahead in front of all of the other dogs.
 That dog was going to win, with or without his human!
 Pure joy.
 I couldn’t control my urge to shout “FREEDOM” and put my fists to the sky while the crowd cheered the furry racer on.
 The poor owner.

-We walked across frozen Bde Make Ska Lake, formally Lake Calhoun to connect with the trail to Lake Harriet.
+We walked across frozen Bde Maka Ska Lake, formally Lake Calhoun to connect with the trail to Lake Harriet.

 Kite Festival and Art Shanty Project